 The closest report for this is to:

 - use the Customers over time report again

 - make sure the Customer Type column is enabled

-- Look for the number of First-time customers for the month
+- Look for the number of Returning customers for the month

-For the example above, that would be 8 customers.
+For the example above, that would be 18 customers (last row).